FreeRTOS/coreMQTT-Agent-Demos/lib/AWS/tools/aws_config_quick_start/README.md

 Make sure you have `aws cli` configured on your machine with access_key, secret_key and region.

 Open the file `configure.json` and fill in the following details:
-* FreeRTOS_source_dir : The path of the FreeRTOS directory.
-By default, this is set to the top level of this repo (../..).
+* FreeRTOS_source_dir : Just enter "." to output demo_config.h into this directory then copy into your project
 * thing_name : Name of the thing you want to create

 **Options to use with the script**